FormidableLabs/yesno/docs/modules/_filtering_redact_.md

 Redact properties on the matching intercepted records.
 Note that header names are forced to lower case.

+Run redact after a request in spy mode to redact the specified properties in the generated mocks to save.
+Run redact before any requests in mock mode to redact the specified properties on all intercepted requests.

 Use a `.` to reference a nested property
 *__todo__*: Benchmark & investigate alternatives